 A Debt Management Plan (also called Debt Management Program) is an arrangement made by a credit counselor between you and your creditors.
 You make a single monthly payment, and the counselor makes payments to the creditors.
-Because the credit counselor is involved, creditors feel more sure of the payments, and may accept less than the total amount owed.
+Because the credit counselor is involved, creditors feel surer of the payments, and may accept less than the total amount owed.

 A DMP is generally completed within five years, often less than four years.
 At the end of this time, your debts are discharged.

-For example, if you owe $20,000 to five different credit card companies, the credit counselor would create a Debt Management Program for you where you pay the credit counselor, say, $500 per month, the money is distributed to your creditors, and over a 40 month period all of your debts are paid off.
+For example: If you owe $20,000 to five different credit card companies, the credit counselor would create a Debt Management Program for you where you pay the credit counselor, say, $500 per month, the money is distributed to your creditors, and over a 40 month period all of your debts are paid off.

 Because you resort to a credit counselor for a DMP and generally pay less than you owe, your credit rating will suffer.
 Obtaining future credit will be more difficult or be at higher interest.
 However, this option is not as damaging as going bankrupt.